opentensor/developer-docs/docs/miners/index.md

 # Mining in Bittensor

 ## Choosing a subnet

-All mining in Bittensor occurs within a subnet, with each subnet independently producing the digital commodities that are its purpose, and each subnet creator therefore defining a different *incentive mechanism* for validators to use in judging miners' work.
-It is validators scores of miners' performance, according to this incentive mechanism, that determines the proportion of the subnet's emissions the miners receive.
+All mining in Bittensor occurs within a subnet.
+Each subnet independently produces the digital commodities that are its purpose, each subnet creator defining a different *incentive mechanism* for validators to use in judging miners' work.
+It is validators scores of miners' performance, according to this incentive mechanism, that determines the proportion of the subnet's emissions allocated to each miner.
+See [../emissions.md]

-Mining in Bittensor is not like mining Bitcoin or many other blockchains, it is creative, active and competitive.
+Mining in Bittensor is not like mining Bitcoin or many other blockchains, it is active, creative, and competitive.
 Preparing to be a subnet miner involves researching the right subnet(s) for *you* to mine, given your own expertise and access to hardware.

 Browse the subnets and explore links to their code repositories on [Taostats' subnets listings](https://taostats.io/subnets).